April 2017 Digital Edition

 Fortinet pioneered the concept of consolidating multiple security technologies in a single device, according to Patrick Bedwell.
 The simple firewall later evolved into a complex gateway incorporating firewalls, intrusion protection, applications controls and anti-malware, resulting in multiple layers of protection.
 The company announced its new Active Profiling solution at RSA, which enables networks to monitor traffic, quarantine it or block individual users.
 Bedwell is optimistic that Fortinet’s integrated technology solution can enable customers to keep up with the next big thing.

 The core business of Lieberman Software is enterprise management of privileged identities, according to Philip Lieberman -- specifically, of privileged identities such as root and administrator.
 The company also has a series of point solutions used to manage local identities, services, scheduled tasks, as well as password synchronization.
+But the most exciting thing the company is showing at RSA 2011, says Lieberman, is the integration of privileged identity management with SIEM, which he describes as a huge advancement, fulfilling the promise of what SIEM and logger systems are supposed to do.

 In the opinion of Sandra Toms LaPedis, the two predominant themes of the 2011 RSA Conference are Cloud Security and Cyber Warfare.
 She described the keynote on Cyber War as having a great cast of “people in the know,” including Michael Chertoff, former head of DHS, Mike McConnell, former director of the NSA and Bruce Schneier, prolific writer and “voice of the audience” on the panel.
 This year’s RSA features 17 different tracks, 300 exhibitors and new sessions on professional development.
+One of Ms LaPedis favorite keynotes, she says, is always the cryptographers’ panel, which dates back to the origins of RSA 20 years ago.

 According to Mark Seward, Splunk is an IT Data Engine that is involved with Security Compliance, Aplications Management Monitoring, Business Intelligence and Web Analytics.
 Government customers include about 75% of federal agencies, with strong representation in state and local government as well.
 Seward says that “Advanced Persistent Threat” is one of the largest buzz items on the agenda.
 He also cites “Splunk for FISMA,” showcasing NIST Standard 800-137, describing what continuous monitoring means and how continuous monitoring controls need to be operationalized.